treemlt/7daysmap/readme.md

-# Installing a Custom Map in 7 Days To Die
+# Installing Tree Gaming latest map in 7 Days To Die

-Follow these steps to add a new custom map to your game:
+Follow these steps to add the current map to your game:

 ---